WFTS-TV: Notable former on-air staff

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+WFTS-TV broadcasts from a transmitter in Riverview.
+Its signal is multiplexed:

-WFTS is also available in ATSC 3.0 (Next Gen TV) on the signal of WMOR-TV (channel 32).
+WFTS is also available in ATSC 3.0 (NextGen TV) on the signal of WMOR-TV (channel 32).
 In exchange, WFTS hosts WMOR's main subchannel in the ATSC 1.0 format.

 Analog-to-digital conversion

-WFTS-TV shut down its analog signal, over UHF channel 28, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+WFTS-TV began broadcasting a digital signal on October 1, 1999.
+It shut down its analog signal, over UHF channel 28, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 29, using virtual channel 28.